Stocks fall sharply as Target's woes renew inflation fears

 Other big retailers also racked up hefty losses.
 Dollar Tree fell 14.4% and Dollar General slid 11.1%.
 Best Buy fell 10.5% and Amazon fell 7.2%.

 Technology stocks, which led the market rally a day earlier, were the biggest drag on the S&P 500.
-Apple lost 5.6%.
+Apple lost 5.6%, its biggest decline since September 2020.

 All told, more than 95% of stocks in the S&P 500 closed lower.
-Utilities also weighed down the index, though not nearly as much as the other 10 sectors, as investors shifted money to investments that are considered less risky.
+Utilities fell, though not nearly as much as the other 10 sectors, as investors shifted money to investments that are considered less risky.

 Bond yields fell as investors shifted money into lower-risk investments.
 The yield on the 10-year Treasury fell to 2.88% from 2.97% late Tuesday.